SimonNordon4/serialize-interface-generator/Unity_SerializeInterfaceGenerator/Assets/SerializeInterface/ReadMe.md

+### Update 2
+(05/08/2023)

+- Added support for Lists
+- No longer attempts to serialize readonly fields.

 ### Update 1
+(28/07/2023)

-- Classes using [SerializeInterface] can now implement ISerializationCallbackReciever.
+- Classes using [SerializeInterface] can now implement ISerializationCallbackReceiver.
 - Other attributes used along side [SerializeInterface] should now appear in the inspector (like [Tooltip()] for example)

 # Serialize Interface